Peter’s story

-After being diagnosed with Alzheimer’s at 54, Gail has dedicated herself to living as full a life as possible.
+After being diagnosed with Alzheimer’s disease at 54, Gail has dedicated herself to living as full a life as possible.

 On Valentine’s Day in 2019, my world changed forever.
 At 54 years young, I was diagnosed with Alzheimer’s disease.